TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 22/Acts 22.26.md

 ---

-And when the centurion heard it, he went to the chief captain and told him, saying, What art thou about to do? for this man is a Roman.
+When the centurion heard it, he went to the commanding officer and told him, "Watch what you are about to do, for this man is a Roman!"